sroess/sroess.github.io/content/index.md

 ---
-I built this website myself using the static website builder Hugo.
-If there are any elements of this website that are unintuitive or clunky, please don't hesitate to reach out and let me know so I can improve!
+I built this website myself, so if there are any elements that are unintuitive or clunky, please don't hesitate to reach out and let me know so I can improve!